MicrosoftDocs/memdocs/memdocs/intune/user-help/enroll-device-android-microsoft-intune-app.md

 # Enroll your corporate device with the Microsoft Intune app

 Enroll your corporate-owned Android device to get secure access to work email, apps, and other data that your organization makes available.
 The Microsoft Intune app supports corporate-owned devices running Android 8.0 and later.
-It will be automatically installed on new and factory-reset devices during enrollment.
+It is automatically installed on new and factory-reset devices during enrollment.

-There are four ways to enroll.
+There is more than one way to enroll a device for work or school.
 Your organization should let you know which option to use.

 * Near Field Communication (NFC)
 * Token